Exploring Simple and Transferable Recognition-Aware Image Processing: Experiments

 \subsection{Evaluation on the Same Recognition Model}

-\newcolumntype{C}{>{ \arraybackslash}p{1.9em}} We first show our results when evaluating on the same recognition model, i.e., the $R$ used for evaluation is the same as the $R$ we use as the recognition loss in training.
+We first present results when the $R$ used for evaluation is the same as the $R$ we use as the recognition loss in training.
 Table \ref{tab:cls} shows our results on ImageNet classification.
-ImageNet-pretrained classification models ResNet-18/50/101, DenseNet-121 and VGG-16 are denoted as R18/50/101, D121, V16 in Table \ref{tab:cls}.
-The ``No Processing'' row denotes the recognition performance on the input of the image processing model: for denoising/JPEG-deblocking, this corresponds to the noisy/JPEG-compressed images; for super-resolution, the low-resolution images are bicubic interpolated to the original resolution. ``Plain Processing'' denotes conventional image processing models trained without recognition loss as described in Eqn. \ref{eqn:ip_loss}.
-We observe that a plainly trained processing model can boost the accuracy over unprocessed images.
-These two are considered as baselines in our experiments.
+ImageNet-pretrained classification models ResNet-18/50/101, DenseNet-121 and VGG-16 are denoted as R18/50/101, D121, V16. ``No Processing'' denotes the accuracy on input images (low-resolution/noisy/JPEG-compressed); ``Plain Processing'' denotes using image processing models trained without recognition loss (Eqn. \ref{eqn:ip_loss}).
+We observe that plain processing can boost the accuracy over unprocessed images.
+These two are considered as baselines.

 From Table \ref{tab:cls}, using RA processing can significantly boost the accuracy of output images over plainly processed ones, for all image processing tasks and recognition models.
-This is more prominent when the accuracy of plain processing is lower, e.g., in super-resolution and JPEG-deblocking, in which case we mostly obtain $\sim$10\% accuracy improvement.
-Even without semantic labels, our unsupervised RA can still in most cases outperform baseline methods, despite achieves lower accuracy than its supervised counterpart.
-Also in super-resolution and JPEG-deblocking, using an intermediate transformer $T$ can bring additional improvement over RA processing.
+This is more prominent when the accuracy of plain processing is lower, e.g., in SR and JPEG-deblocking, where we mostly obtain $\sim$10\% accuracy gain (close to 20\% in relative terms).
+Even without category labels, our unsupervised RA can still in most cases outperform baseline methods, despite achieves lower accuracy than its supervised counterpart.
+Also in SR and JPEG-deblocking, using an intermediate transformer $T$ can bring additional improvement over RA processing.

-The results for object detection are shown in Table \ref{tab:det}.
+The results for PASCAL VOC object detection, when evaluated on the same architecture, are shown in Table \ref{tab:det}.
 We observe similar trend as in classification: using recognition loss can consistently improve the mAP over plain image processing by a notable margin.
 On super-resolution, RA processing mostly performs on par with RA with transformer, but on the other two tasks using a transformer is slightly better.
+The model with transformer performs better more often possibly because with this extra network in the middle, the capacity of the whole system is increased.

+For all result tables, each reported accuracy number is based on one run due to the relatively stable performance (almost all within 1\%) we noticed and the large amount of tasks combinations/architectures to be evaluated.
+For example, on super-resolution with ResNet-18 as $R$ on ImageNet, five runs on plain processing gives accuracies (\%): 53.9, 53.8, 54.0, 53.8, 53.9 (53.88$\pm$0.07); RA processing: 61.7, 61.9, 61.6, 61.8, 61.7 (61.74$\pm$0.10); unsupervised RA: 61.2, 61.3, 61.3, 61.4, 61.1 (61.26$\pm$0.10); RA w/ Transformer: 62.9, 63.0, 62.9, 62.9, 63.0 (62.94$\pm$0.05).